copilot-emacs/copilot.el/readme.md

 #### copilot-diagnose

 Check the current status of the plugin.
-Also you can check error logs in the `*copilot-log*` buffer.
+Also you can check logs in the `*copilot events*` buffer and stderr output in the `*copilot stderr*` buffer.

 #### copilot-login